Shellac

 Color Couture by Entity One

-Is it possible to make shellac at home
+Is it possible to make shellac at home?

 Pros and cons of shellac

 - A wide range of shellac colors will allow you to create a real masterpiece on your nails.
-At the same time, due to drying in a UV lamp, the color remains sparkling and saturated.
+At the same time, due to drying in a UV lamp, the color remains sparkling and rich.

 Disadvantages of shellac